 Keystone/Hulton Archive/Getty Images

-Mitzi Gaynor, the effervescent dancer and actor who starred in the 1958 film “South Pacific” and appeared in other musicals with Bing Crosby, Frank Sinatra and Gene Kelly, died Thursday, October 17, her managers confirmed in a statement to the Associated Press.
+Mitzi Gaynor, the effervescent dancer and actor who starred in the 1958 film “South Pacific” and appeared in other musicals with Bing Crosby, Frank Sinatra and Gene Kelly, died on October 17, her managers confirmed in a statement to the Associated Press.
 She was 93.

 Christopher Polk/Getty Images